ideacrew/gluedb/12_31_notifier_exemptions.md

 3. COR
    1. assistance_change.rb - triggers no kinds of termination
    2. active_renewal.rb - triggers no kinds of termination
+   3.  cobra_new_policy_reinstate.rb - cobra doesn't apply to IVL
+   4.  cobra_new_policy_switchover.rb - cobra doesn't apply to IVL
+   5. cobra_switchover.rb - cobra doesn't apply to IVL
-   3. cobra_reinstate.rb - triggers no kinds of termination
+   6. cobra_reinstate.rb - triggers no kinds of termination
-   4. dependent_add.rb - triggers no kinds of termination
+   7. dependent_add.rb - triggers no kinds of termination
-   5. initial_enrollment.rb - triggers no kinds of termination
+   8. initial_enrollment.rb - triggers no kinds of termination
+   9.  new_policy_reinstate.rb
-   6. passive_renewal.rb - triggers no kinds of termination
+   10. passive_renewal.rb - triggers no kinds of termination
-   7.  plan_change.rb - can't happen at end of year, must happen during the year
+   11. plan_change.rb - can't happen at end of year, must happen during the year
-   8.  plan_change_dependent_add.rb - can't happen at end of year, must happen during the year
+   12. plan_change_dependent_add.rb - can't happen at end of year, must happen during the year
-   9.  plan_change_dependent_drop.rb - can't happen at end of year, must happen during the year
+   13. plan_change_dependent_drop.rb - can't happen at end of year, must happen during the year
+   14. renewal_dependent_add.rb - triggers no kinds of termination
-   10. terminate_policy_with_earlier_date.rb - not possible for the termination date to be the same as the latest possible termination date (which is the end of the year)
+   15. terminate_policy_with_earlier_date.rb - not possible for the termination date to be the same as the latest possible termination date (which is the end of the year)
-   11. reinstate.rb - triggers no kinds of termination
+   16. reinstate.rb - triggers no kinds of termination
-   12. reselection_of_existing_coverage.rb - triggers no kinds of termination
+   17. reselection_of_existing_coverage.rb - triggers no kinds of termination
-   13. cobra_new_policy_reinstate.rb - cobra doesn't apply to IVL
-   14. cobra_new_policy_switchover.rb - cobra doesn't apply to IVL